-The executive answer should sound more like this: “B.”
+When asked about which performed better, the executive answer should sound more like this: “B.”

 If you’re deep in the test data day-to-day, you may be finding it hard to collapse everything you know about each test into a simple “Here’s the winner!” reply.
 But your leadership team will value your ability to do so.

 Don’t worry: All it takes is one PowerPoint slide.
 That’s the language of executives, and it allows you to translate the test data from complex Excel spreadsheets into a concise visual communication for an Executive Test Report.
 If you do this well, then any executive at a glance will be able to understand the test and determine whether “A” or “B” won.

 One picture is worth 1,000 Excel cells.
 Make sure you get images of the complete context of both the “A” control and the “B” experiment versions for every test, whether on the home page, product catalog or promotional email.
 This lets your audience quickly see the placement and nature of the test.

 The full screenshots are there for context.
 Fade them out in order to highlight the specific change between “A” and “B.” Use the transparency and shadow settings in PowerPoint to contrast the background image from the focus of the test.
 This helps make the difference pop.